Socially incompetent alpha males?

 Surprisingly, however, this is: the specific labeling that has just been discussed does not exculpate the leaders.

-Rather - and this is the amazing determination - they should in turn think psychologically and lead their staff to psychological knowledge - "holistic", of course.
-One should not be surprised that young people often have no interest in leadership roles.
+Rather - and this is the astonishing finding - they should in turn think psychologically and guide their employees according to psychological knowledge - “holistically”, of course.
+It should come as no surprise that young people are often not interested in managerial tasks.

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.